Star Wars: The Empire Strikes Back (1982 video game): Reception

 The game was a commercial success, becoming one of the year's two best-selling video games of 1982 for Parker Brothers, along with Frogger.
 In 1982, it was reported that both games had sold a combined 3 million cartridges.

 Star Wars: The Empire Strikes Back received mixed reviews.
 It was reviewed in Video magazine shortly after its release.
 Reviewers praised the game's "zingy graphics" and noted that "the audio-visual effects are absolutely first-rate".
 Overall they characterized it as "an entertaining fast-paced contest that belongs in the cartridge libraries of most (Atari)VCS owners".
-That same month, rival publication Video Review magazine ran a review of the game written by science fiction author Harlan Ellison.
-Ellison blasted the game as a "shamelessly exploitative little toy", "the latest icon of the Imbecile Industry", and a "time-wasting enterprise" with "the potential to emerge as the most virulent electronic botulism of all".
-According to Ellison, the game has "extremely simple-minded parameters" and it "bore[d] [his] ass off"; however, the brunt of Ellison's criticism came from his dissatisfaction with the game's ending.
-Because the game's two end-conditions are both failure conditions (either all of the player's units are destroyed or the lead enemy reaches the player's base), Ellison suggested that the game cannot be won and is thus "an analogue for the Myth of Sisyphus" providing "one dreadful life-lesson in those of a youthful intelligence who play it. ...
-You can only waste your life struggling and struggling".
+That same month, rival publication Video Review magazine ran a review of the game written by science fiction author Harlan Ellison who blasted the game as a "shamelessly exploitative little toy", "the latest icon of the Imbecile Industry", and a "time-wasting enterprise".
+However, the brunt of Ellison's criticism came from his dissatisfaction with the game's ending both of which are failure conditions (either all of the player's units are destroyed or the lead enemy reaches the player's base).

 Ed Driscoll reviewed The Empire Strikes Back in The Space Gamer No. 55.
 Driscoll commented that "I'd have to say that the good points outweigh the bad, and it is fun to play.
 I'd say that this is an excellent start for a company new to the VCS scene.
 May the Force be with you!"
-Computer and Video Games reviewed the game in 1989, giving it a 46% score.
+Computer and Video Games retrospectively reviewed the game in 1989, giving it a 46% score.